 Called: 1986 Silk: 2008

-Simon Croall is an established commercial silk who has appeared in every court (including twice in the last 12 months in the Supreme Court).
+Simon Croall QC is Head of Quadrant Chambers.
+He is an established commercial silk who has appeared in every court (including two recent appearances in the Supreme Court).
 He is a sought after trial advocate as well as being respected in the appellate courts.
 In recent years much of his work has been in the context of International Arbitrations.

-"...A thoughtful, articulate advocate who covers all of the bases.
-He anticipates well the arguments which are going to be raised..."(Chambers UK, 2018)
+"A thoughtful, articulate advocate who covers all of the bases.
+He anticipates well the arguments which are going to be raised "(Chambers UK, 2019)